 What is Holistic Therapy?

-Holistic Therapy At Palm Springs Drug Rehab
+Holistic Therapy at Our Palm Springs Treatment Center

 One of the concepts the addiction treatment community decided to start focusing on with the hopes of improving their success rates was the overall well-being of its patients.
 It’s a concept the “cookie-cutter” approach to treatment was ignoring.
 Over the years, the aforementioned combination of evidence-based modalities and holistic therapy options began gaining popularity because of its results.